There's a better way to conduct elections: bring Ranked Choice Voting to St. Louis Park!

-In June, 2017, the St. Louis Park City Council voted unanimously to eliminate the city's costly, low turnout municipal primary.
-That's a great step forward in improving local elections, but only elimating the primary and not providing for some way to conduct a runoff, means winners in November can fall far short of receiving a majority of voter support.
+In June 2017, the St. Louis Park City Council voted unanimously to eliminate the city's costly, low turnout municipal primary.
+In only eliminating the primary and not providing for some way to conduct a runoff, the city created a problem.
+Now, winners in November can fall far short of receiving a majority of voter support.
 Ranked Choice Voting would fix this problem by allowing voters to rank their preferences on the ballot and conducting an "instant runoff" if no candidate received a majority of first-choice votes.

 Under RCV, if no candidate reaches the majority threshold in the initial round, the candidate with the least support is eliminated and ballots for that candidate are reallocated to remaining candidates based on the second preferences on those ballots.
 This process is repeated until one candidate reaches the winning threshold.

-The 2017 Ward 1 council race is a good case in point.
-While this race will go to a primary this year, in future years, it will not and the winnning candidate in competive races like this will not secure the support from a majority of voters as it would under the traditional primary-general election system.
-RCV ensures candidates with the most popular support win -- and in a single decisive election in November, when turnout is highest and most diverse.
+The 2017 Ward 1 council race was a good case in point.
+While this race had a primary this year, in future years, it will not and the winning candidate in competitive races like this will not secure the support from a majority of voters as it would under the traditional primary-general election system.
+RCV ensures candidates with the most popular support win -- and in a single decisive election in November when the turnout is highest and most diverse.